Editorial Policies

 Self-archiving of published articles

-The Journal encourages authors to self-archive their published articles on their personal websites and/or in their funders' or institutions' repositories for public discussion.
+The Journal encourages authors to self-archive their accepted manuscript in open access on their personal websites and/or in their funders' or institutions' repositories for public discussion.
 Authors should cite the publication reference and DOI number and provide a link to the URL of the published article on the Journal's website.
 The requirement to link to the Journal's website is designed to protect the integrity and authenticity of the scientific record.

 Terms for the use of archived published articles